curiosum-dev/kanta/docs/how-to-write-plugins.md

 ## Kanta internal API

-At the heart of Kanta lies the finders, handlers, services, and values pattern, which streamlines your coding experience.
-Learn more about this robust pattern here: [Four Patterns to Save your Codebase and your Sanity](https://remote.com/blog/introducing-phx_gen_solid#finders-handlers-services-and-values).
-In a nutshell, finders expose the `find` function, returning stored values, while handlers unveil the `call` function to modify cache or DB.
-Harmoniously intertwined, they create an unmatched synergy.
+Kanta revolves around the finders, handlers, services, and values pattern.
+This pattern boosts coding efficiency.
+Learn more: [Four Patterns to Save your Codebase and your Sanity](https://remote.com/blog/introducing-phx_gen_solid#finders-handlers-services-and-values).

-To embark on an enlightening exploration of Kanta's documentation and uncover the vast possibilities, dive right in!